ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Marco: Isn't it ok as we are doing with the COSE Key in Section 4.2?
 Then it works quite fine in ace-oscoap-joining when considering the particular joining of OSCORE groups.
 -->

-If the application requires backward security, the KDC SHALL generate new group keying material and securely distribute it to all the current group members, upon a new node's joining the group.
-To this end, the KDC uses the message format of the Key Distribution Response (see {{ssec-key-distribution-response}}).
-Application profiles may define alternative message formats.

 TODO: verify that this section is ok.